GyanPrakash2483/html-stringifier/README.md

 # html-stringifier
-Converts HTML into a format which can be used to change the value of an html element using.
+Converts HTML into a format which can be used to change the value of an html element.